Wolf3s/xbmc4xbox-python/python/Doc/library/resource.rst

    Sets new limits of consumption of *resource*.
 The *limits* argument must be a tuple ``(soft, hard)`` of two integers describing the new limits.
-A value of :data:`~resource.RLIM_INFINITY` can be used to request a limit that is unlimited.
+A value of ``-1`` can be used to specify the maximum possible upper limit.

-   Raises :exc:`ValueError` if an invalid resource is specified, if the new soft limit exceeds the hard limit, or if a process tries to raise its hard limit.
+   Raises :exc:`ValueError` if an invalid resource is specified, if the new soft limit exceeds the hard limit, or if a process tries to raise its hard limit (unless the process has an effective UID of super-user).
+Can also raise :exc:`error` if the underlying system call fails.
-   Specifying a limit of :data:`~resource.RLIM_INFINITY` when the hard or system limit for that resource is not unlimited will result in a :exc:`ValueError`.
-A process with the effective UID of super-user can request any valid limit value, including unlimited, but :exc:`ValueError` will still be raised if the requested limit exceeds the system imposed limit.

-   ``setrlimit`` may also raise :exc:`error` if the underlying system call fails.

 These symbols define resources whose consumption can be controlled using the :func:`setrlimit` and :func:`getrlimit` functions described below.
 The values of